Humans of the Maritanis

-The first was the opportunity to call the world above the ocean waves as his home.
+The first was the opportunity to call the world above the ocean waves his home.
 He would not face her wrath for trespassing on the oceans so long as tributes were made to the Coming Tide.
 The second was a ship of her own creation.
-There is a superstition that the Pirate King's ship has a soul of its own and that the ship itself will eventually rebel against any who try to usurp the Pirate King's throne but there is no documented proof of this ever occurring.
+There is a superstition that the Pirate King's ship has a soul of its own and that the ship itself will eventually rebel against any who try to usurp the Pirate King's throne, but there is no documented proof of this ever occurring.
 The Pirate King's vessel is renamed by each King who takes the throne.
 The last Pirate King, Captain Flint, named the ship the Walrus after his favorite seagoing animal.
 After Flint's murder, the ship was renamed the Jolly Roger by Long John Silver who renamed himself Captain Hook at the same time.
-The third gift was the magical Treasure Island along with the mystical Compass and Sextant which allow the Pirate King to locate Treasure Island wherever it may be in the sea.
+The third gift bestowed upon the first Pirate King was the magical Treasure Island along with the mystical Compass and Sextant which allow the Pirate King to locate Treasure Island wherever it may be in the sea.

 Pirates are known far and wide for living however they wish but there are still laws which they all follow.